-Companies issue bonds as a way of raising money.
-A company promises to repay the money at an agreed time and to pay interest in the meantime.
-The interest can be at a fixed rate, or the interest rate can be linked to an index, for example the Consumer Prices Index.
-Gilts are bonds issued by the UK Government.
+s a way of raising money.
+A company oney at an agreed time and to pay The interest can be at a fixed rate, or the I to an index, for example the Consumer ods issued by the UK Government.

-The growth rate offered by gilts and bonds is generally expected to be lower than that offered by shares over the longer term.
-If you are likely to choose to buy an annuity when you retire then the amount of pension that you can buy will be mainly linked to the price of buying a pension when you retire.
-The price of annuities is based on the yield (or return) on bonds.
-Broadly, when bond and gilt yields go down the price of buying an annuity goes up, but it is expected that the value of your Pension Account invested in bonds and gilts should also increase.
-Consequently, investing in bonds and gilts near to retirement can help to protect you against sudden changes in annuity rates as they are partly priced on the cost of gilts.
-However the capital value of bonds can also rise and fall.
+by gilts and bonds is generally n that offered by shares over the e to buy an annuity when you retire on that you can buy will depend on the n turn is based on the yield (or return) bond and gilt yields go down the price s up, but it is expected that the value invested in bonds and gilts should tly, investing in bonds and gilts near protect you against sudden changes re partly priced on the cost of gilts. e of bonds can also rise and fall.